Today's Friday • 11 mins read

 How do you help that friend in a toxic relationship before it destroys their sanity and normalcy?

-It is a precarious position to be in.
-You don’t want things between you two to get worse.
-And you don’t want your friend’s toxic relationship to continue.
+It is a delicate position to be in.
+You don’t want things between you two to fall apart.
+And you also want your friend’s toxic relationship gone.
+How do you achieve that?

-They say every relationship comes with an expiry date.
-Actually, every relationship comes with a finite period of normalcy and decency; beyond that, habits take over the burdens of love and respect.
+Every relationship comes with an expiry date.
+Truer version: Every relationship comes with a finite period of normalcy and decency; beyond that, old habits take over the burdens of love and respect.

 How To Help A Friend In A Toxic Relationship

-First rule: It’s not always wise to insist on helping someone who doesn’t want your help.
+- First rule: Don’t insist on helping someone who doesn’t want your help; it’s not always wise.
 Get inputs from a few common friends and your friend’s family.

-Second rule: Don’t hijack the conversation when your friend comes to talk to you.
-It’s about them, not you; so let them speak.
+- Second rule: Don’t hijack the conversation when your friend comes to talk to you.
+It’s about them, not you.
+So let them speak more.

-Here are a few things you may do to help a friend in a toxic relationship:
+Here are 10 things you may do to help a friend in a toxic relationship:

 1. Listen Without Prejudice.